 - New legislation approved in 2017 will lead to an expansion of utility energy efficiency programs in Nevada and Colorado.

-With support from SWEEP, states, cities and counties continued to adopt either the 2012 or 2015 version of International Energy Conservation Code (IECC).
-As of 2015, we estimate that about 45 percent of new housing permits were issued in jurisdictions that have adopted a state-of-the-art building energy code.
+- With support from SWEEP, states, cities and counties continued to adopt the 2015 version of International Energy Conservation Code (IECC).
+As of 2017, the majority of new construction in the region is occurring in jurisdictions that have adopted a state-of-the-art building energy code.

 - Commercial building benchmarking and disclosure policies advanced in the region in 2017, most notably with Salt Lake City adopting a new benchmarking/disclosure requirement.

 - The market for electric vehicles is growing rapidly in the Southwest, due in part to policies that SWEEP advocated.
 In 2017, Colorado, Nevada, Arizona and Utah were among the top ten states with respect to the fastest growing EV markets.